osmcode/osmium-tool/man/osmium-renumber.md

 This command expects the input file to be ordered in the usual way: First nodes in order of ID, then ways in order of ID, then relations in order of ID.
+Negative IDs are allowed, they must be ordered before the positive IDs.
+See the **osmium-sort**(1) man page for details of the ordering.

 The input file will be read twice, so it will not work with STDIN.

-Currently this command can not renumber negative IDs.

 To renumber the IDs in several files, call **osmium renumber** for each file and specify the `-i` or `--index-directory` option each time.
 See the